 What is covered in this course?

-First, you’re educated on the types of harassments faced and the different workplace violence.
+First, you’re educated on the types of harassment faced and the different workplace violence.
 You’re secondly taught on the prevention measures, programs and policies.
-You’re also taught on how to recognize or identify potential harms and the warning signs to check out for.
+You’re also taught how to recognize or identify potential harms and the warning signs to check out for.
 Finally, you get to review the rules and regulations put forward.